snaplet/docs-old/docs/04-references/data-operations/05-generate.md

 :::note Experimental

 This is a preview feature.
-We would love your feedback!
+We would love your [feedback!](https://app.snaplet.dev/chat)

 :::

 ## Use cases

-Imagine you created a new project with a new database, you designed the schema, and now you need some data to test against.
+Imagine you've created a new project with a brand new database, you've designed the schema, and now you need some data to test against.
 Snaplet allows you to generate fake data for your database.
-Now you can write tests againt the new data and also experience your UX and UI with the new data.
+You can write tests against the new data, and also experience your UX and UI with the new data.

 In another scenario, you have a populated database.
 You are busy with a feature which adds a new table.
-No need to write a seed script, Snaplet lets you generate data for the new table.
+There's no need to write a seed script - Snaplet lets you generate data for the new table.

 ## Generate data